Deepanshu-saini/Patient-Registration/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Support

+For support, email saindeepansh@gmail.com or create an issue in the repository.